Main Menu » Cells » Structures » Membranes » Membranes 7

 Membranes

-A unique feature of the plasma membrane is the glycocalyx, a fuzzy, carbohydrate-rich layer only present on the external cell surface.
-This layer consists of carbohydrate chains attached to proteins and lipids, as well as secreted proteoglycans.
+A unique feature of the plasma membrane is the glycocalyx, a fuzzy-appearing, carbohydrate-rich layer only present on the external cell surface.
+This layer consists of carbohydrate chains attached to membrane proteins and lipids as well as membrane-anchored proteoglycans.
 The glycocalyx provides a microdomain for enzymatic digestion, cell recognition and adhesion.
 In this image, the glycocalyx is seen projecting from the tips of small cell processes called microvilli.
 10,000x

 Glycocalyx

-A unique feature of the plasma membrane is the glycocalyx, a fuzzy, carbohydrate-rich layer only present on the external cell surface.
-This layer consists of carbohydrate chains attached to proteins and lipids, as well as secreted proteoglycans.
+A unique feature of the plasma membrane is the glycocalyx, a fuzzy-appearing, carbohydrate-rich layer only present on the external cell surface.
+This layer consists of carbohydrate chains attached to membrane proteins and lipids as well as membrane-anchored proteoglycans.
 The glycocalyx provides a microdomain for enzymatic digestion, cell recognition and adhesion.
 In this image, the glycocalyx is seen projecting from the tips of small cell processes called microvilli.
 10,000x

 Microvilli

-A unique feature of the plasma membrane is the glycocalyx, a fuzzy, carbohydrate-rich layer only present on the external cell surface.
-This layer consists of carbohydrate chains attached to proteins and lipids, as well as secreted proteoglycans.
+A unique feature of the plasma membrane is the glycocalyx, a fuzzy-appearing, carbohydrate-rich layer only present on the external cell surface.
+This layer consists of carbohydrate chains attached to membrane proteins and lipids as well as membrane-anchored proteoglycans.
 The glycocalyx provides a microdomain for enzymatic digestion, cell recognition and adhesion.
 In this image, the glycocalyx is seen projecting from the tips of small cell processes called microvilli.
 10,000x

 Plasma membrane

-A unique feature of the plasma membrane is the glycocalyx, a fuzzy, carbohydrate-rich layer only present on the external cell surface.
-This layer consists of carbohydrate chains attached to proteins and lipids, as well as secreted proteoglycans.
+A unique feature of the plasma membrane is the glycocalyx, a fuzzy-appearing, carbohydrate-rich layer only present on the external cell surface.
+This layer consists of carbohydrate chains attached to membrane proteins and lipids as well as membrane-anchored proteoglycans.
 The glycocalyx provides a microdomain for enzymatic digestion, cell recognition and adhesion.
 In this image, the glycocalyx is seen projecting from the tips of small cell processes called microvilli.
 10,000x